 You can set the dock icon to show a red dot when there’s unread activity in Slack.
 You can also set it to bounce when you receive notifications.
 To change these settings:

-Click your team name to open the Team Menu.
+Click your workspace name in the top left to open the menu.

 Click the Notifications tab.